oskardudycz/EventSourcing.NetCore/README.md

 **More information about using .NET Core, WebApi and Docker you can find in my other tutorial:** [.Net Core With Docker](https://github.com/oskardudycz/NetCoreWithDocker)

--   Installing most recent version of the Postgres DB (eg. from: <https://www.postgresql.org/download/>).
+-   Installing a most recent version of the Postgres DB (eg. from <https://www.postgresql.org/download/>).

 Video presentation (PL):